Policies & action

 The revised PDP7 set targets for electricity capacity and electricity production.
 Plans for renewable energy encompassing small hydro, wind, solar and biomass, to represent 6.5% of electricity produced or imported in 2020, 6.9% in 2025 and 10.7% by 2030 (Viet Nam Government 2017a).
 Additional large, medium and pumped hydro is projected to represent 12.4% of electricity production by 2030 (Viet Nam Government 2017a).
 In terms of electricity capacity, 30.1% will be large/medium hydro and 9.9% other renewables in 2020; 17.4% large/medium hydro and 6.9% other renewables by 2025; and 16.9% large/medium hydro, and 21% other renewables by 2030.
 Official decisions by the Prime Minster encourage the uptake of wind and solar energy in efforts to encourage and assist the development of projects (MNRE, 2019).

-The draft PDP 8 shows rapid growth of solar and wind comprising 28% of the system capacity in 2030 and 41% in 2045, overtaking coal (Brown & Vu, 2020).
-The draft PDP 8 28% renewables capacity is much larger than the 21% capacity reported in the revised PDP 7 for 2030.
+The October draft PDP 8 shows rapid growth of solar and wind comprising 23% of the system capacity in 2030 and 38% in 2045, overtaking coal (Baker McKenzie, 2021).
 Solar and wind have large potential in the central and south of the country, and a transmission link to north Viet Nam is planned from 2025 (Brown & Vu, 2020).

 Viet Nam’s boom in renewable energy has led to pressure on the power grid (Allens, 2020).
 The state-owned company Vietnam Electricity (EVN) has curtailed renewables without compensation, creating risks for investors and impacting the bankability of renewable energy projects (Allens, 2020; MDI, 2020).
 Viet Nam’s transmission grid faces limitations because larger energy projects are installed far from main demand centres.
 Reportedly, 0.44 GW of over 4.5 GW of new wind and solar experienced forced curtailment between 30 June 2019 and January 2020 (MDI, 2020).
 These limitations will likely delay the onset of new solar projects in the near future (MOIT & DEA, 2019).